 The “Community Discharge”

 Even if Ellen does not file, she may obtain some measure of protection from the “community discharge.”
-After Mark obtains a discharge, his creditors cannot cannot take any action against the community property they owned when the bankruptcy was filed or any community property acquired after the bankruptcy is filed.
+After Mark obtains a discharge, his creditors cannot take any action against the community property they owned when the bankruptcy was filed or any community property acquired after the bankruptcy is filed.

 What about non-community property states?
 The community discharge is not available in non-community property states.
-If Mark and Ellen lived in one of those states, the joint creditor would be able to reach and force the sale of property that the couple owned jointly unless the state recognized a form of ownership called “tenancy by the entirety.”
+If Mark and Ellen lived in one of those states, the joint creditor would be able to reach and force the sale of property that the couple owned jointly, unless the state recognized a form of ownership called “tenancy by the entirety.”

-Tenancy By the Entirety
+Tenancy by the Entirety

-The owners must be married (or in some cases, registered domestic partners) and must have acquired the property at the same time.
-This property is exempt in a bankruptcy case (if the filing party chooses state, rather than federal, exemptions) and cannot be reached by a bankruptcy trustee except to satisfy joint debts.
+The owners must be married—or in some cases, registered domestic partners—and must have acquired the property at the same time.
+This property is exempt in a bankruptcy case (if the filing party chooses a state, rather than the federal, exemption).
+It cannot be reached by a bankruptcy trustee except to satisfy joint debts.

 The Co-Debtor Stay